pawap90/blog-articles/20210122-chrome-extension-commands/2021-01-22-chrome-extension-commands.md

 ---
 title: Adding shortcuts to your Chrome Extension
-published: false
+published: true
 description: Learn how to add keyboard shortcuts to your chrome extension using Commands.
 tags: webdev, javascript, chromeextension, chrome
 cover_image: https://i.imgur.com/jCgXmcU.png
 series: chrome-extensions
 ---

 Last week I wrote an article explaining [how to create a simple chrome extension](https://dev.to/paulasantamaria/creating-a-simple-chrome-extension-36m).
-Today I'm going to add a new feature to the same extension we built last week: **Keyboard shortcuts**.
+Today we are going to work on a new feature: **Keyboard shortcuts**.

-We will add two shortcuts: One to open the browser action we created in the previous article and one to duplicate the current tab.
-The shortcuts will be `Alt + Shift + 1` and `Ctrl/Command + Shift + 2`.
-Using these 2 examples, we will learn how to add different types of shortcuts to our extension.
+We will add two shortcuts:
+- `Alt + Shift + 1` will open our browser action
+- `Ctrl/Command + Shift + 2` will duplicate the current tab

 ![A diagram displaying the two shortcuts we will add to our extension](https://i.imgur.com/ABHf9Dt.jpg)